General Information About Chronic Lymphocytic Leukemia

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment Options for Recurrent or Refractory Chronic Lymphocytic
+Treatment Options for Recurrent or Refractory Chronic Lymphocytic Leukemia

-Treatment of recurrent or refractory chronic lymphocytic leukemia may include one of the treatment options described above or enrollment in a clinical trial of a new treatment.
+Treatment of recurrent or refractorychronic lymphocytic leukemia may include one of the treatment options described above or enrollment in a clinical trial of a new treatment.
 See the Stage I, Stage II, Stage III, and Stage IV Chronic Lymphocytic Leukemia section for more information.

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-To Learn More About Chronic Lymphocytic
+To Learn More About Chronic Lymphocytic Leukemia

 For more information from the National Cancer Institute about chronic lymphocytic leukemia, see the following: